IS THERAPY RIGHT FOR ME?

 HOW LONG WILL MY APPOINTMENT LAST?

-The standard therapy sessions last approximately 50 minutes.
-There are times when you may want to meet for a longer session.
-If so, please speak with your counselor if you are looking for longer sessions.
+The standard therapy sessions last approximately 50-60 minutes.
 Treatment duration varies anywhere from a few sessions, to many months of sessions, to intermittent as-needed sessions, based on your goals and what brings you into therapy.
 This is something you can discuss more specifically with your counselor once you have begun the process of meeting together.

 DO YOU PRESCRIBE MEDICATION?